 Regarding the no-contact rule, people often ask, “How long should I go without talking to my ex?”
 While there’s no magic number, most experts agree that anywhere between 30 days and six months of no-contact is beneficial.
 Sometimes, it may take longer, especially if the breakup was recent or the relationship was long-term.

 During this time, it’s crucial not to check in on your ex’s social media or ask mutual friends how they’re doing.
-This includes avoiding looking at social media accounts or secretly hoping for signs that they miss you.
+This includes maintaining zero communication, avoiding social media accounts, or secretly hoping for signs that they miss you.
 The goal is to focus entirely on your healing and well-being, staying determined and focused on your personal growth.

 Dealing With Setbacks and the Temptation to Break the No Contact Rule